getodk/docs/collect-adb.rst

 .. note::

-  You can also use Collect's program to get a screenshot by referring to the instructions given in the `Contribution Guide <https://docs.opendatakit.org/contributing/#screenshots-from-odk-collect>`_.
+  You can also use ODK docs program to get a screenshot by referring to the instructions given in the `Contribution Guide <https://docs.opendatakit.org/contributing/#screenshots-from-odk-collect>`_.

 .. _recording-video-with-adb:

 Recording a video
 ~~~~~~~~~~~~~~~~~~~

-**adb** can be used to record video on device's screen.
+:command:`adb` can be used to record video on device's screen.
 This can be done by running:

 .. code-block:: none

   $ adb shell screenrecord /sdcard/example.mp4

-This command will start recording your device’s screen using the default settings and save the resulting video to a file at :guilabel:`/sdcard/example.mp4` file on your device.
+As you hit :guilabel:`Enter`, this command will start recording your device’s screen using the default settings and save the resulting video to a file at :guilabel:`/sdcard/example.mp4` file on your device.

+To stop the recording, press :guilabel:`ctrl` + :guilabel:`C`